ara303/wc-subscriptions-recalculate/README.md

 ```

 ##### `--file=<file>`
-> **Required.** Specify a particular backup file to restore from.
-If omitted, the most recent backup will be used.
+**Required.** Specify the SQL dump of subscriptions that will be restored.
 * Type: string

 ### `recalculate`
 ```
 wp wcsr recalculate [--dry-run] [--id=<subscription_id>]
 ```
+Update the active WC Subscriptions subscriptions which have changed in price, taking into account VAT/tax if in use.

 ##### `--dry-run`
-> Perform a dry run without writing changes to the database (you may find this useful if you want to test if your store's VAT/tax settings are correctly applied here).
+Perform a dry run without writing changes to the database (you may find this useful if you want to test if your store's VAT/tax settings are correctly applied here).
 * Type: boolean
 * Default: false